rrbluke/CNBF/README.md

 python cnbf_complex.py --predict
 ```

-This will generate a prediction using a random wav file from the test set under predictions/.
+This will generate a single prediction, using a random wav file from the test set.

 ![predicitons](predictions/cnbf_complex_prediction.png "Prediction example")